 - Watch your account like a hawk.
 Monitor your account transactions online frequently.
 Set up electronic transaction notifications and balance alerts through your bank's online banking service to monitor activity.
 Check your statement every month. - Notify your bank immediately if you notice a fraudulent transaction.
 You will be reimbursed for verified fraud if you report it promptly. - Be alert for phishing scams trying to trick you out of giving up account numbers and other information.
 They often arrive as email, phone or text messages asking for your account number or other details.
 Banks and credit card companies already have that information and won't ask you for it in such unsolicited requests.
 Call your bank directly or navigate to their official website from a separate browser page if you're suspicious. - Change your password regularly and avoid using a similar password for your bank accounts as you do for other websites or apps.
-Don't use common numbers such as birthdates, street addresses or other information that can be easily associated directly with you in your passwords.
-Don't keep a list of passwords, PINS or usernames in your wallet or in an unsecure computer file. - Don't give your Social Security number or other personal credit information about yourself to anyone who contacts you. - Order free copies of your credit report once a year to ensure accuracy. - When using social networking sites, never include personal contact information including telephone numbers, Social Security number, birth date, email addresses, physical address, mother's maiden name or other information that could provide sensitive information to fraudsters or hints to passwords. - Don't open email from unknown sources and use virus detection software.
-Banks won't send you an email asking you to click on a link and provide sensitive account information. - Consider signing up for identity theft protection services.
-If your information is confirmed by a company to have been compromised, it will usually provide the service to you for free.
-Look for information directly from the company and read all communication carefully.
+Don't keep a list of passwords, PINS or usernames in your wallet or in an unsecure computer file. - Be aware of your surroundings and equipment being used at ATMs and merchant swipe terminals to avoid skimming devices or other methods crooks use to steal your information. - Don't give your Social Security number or other personal credit information about yourself to anyone who contacts you. - Order copies of your credit report once a year to ensure accuracy. - When using social networking sites, never include personal contact information including telephone numbers, Social Security number, birth date, email addresses, physical address, mother's maiden name or other information that could provide sensitive information to fraudsters or hints to passwords. - Don't open email from unknown sources and use virus detection software.